 Throughout the lifetime of your bot, you may need to execute scripts and code.
-For example, at the start of the conversation you might want retrieve and store the timezone of the user, so you can personalize the greeting message and also use the timezone in other flows.
-Or inside a flow, you might want to run a script to validate if a user provided a valid account number.
+For example, at the start of the conversation you might want to retrieve and store the timezone of the user, so you can personalize the greeting message and also use the timezone in other flows.
+Or inside a flow, you might want to run a script to check if a user provided a valid account number.

 Scripts in Teneo are written in Groovy or Java code.
-Apache Groovy is similar to Java but with an easier to learn syntax.
+Apache Groovy is similar to Java but with an easier-to-learn syntax.
 More details on Groovy can be found here: http://groovy-lang.org.

-For a quick overview basic Groovy scripts that come in handy when using Teneo, see the Groovy basics page.
+For a quick overview of basic Groovy scripts that come in handy when using Teneo, see the Groovy basics page.
 If you're looking for something more like a tutorial, we quite like this one: https://www.timroes.de/2015/06/27/groovy-tutorial-for-java-developers/.

 Was this page helpful?